 The Celebration is Monday, July 4, 2016.
 Our day begins at 7:30 am at Euclid Ave. and Mt.
-Vernon St. with the reading of the Declaration of Independence and then at 7:45, the Flag Raising Ceremony by the Boy and Girl Scouts.
+Vernon St. with the reading of the Declaration of Independence at the Memorial Plaza.
+Then at 7:45, the Flag Raising Ceremony by the Boy and Girl Scouts.
 Fire Department and Emergency Units present their personnel and equipment for inspection.

 The Baby & Youth Parade, first of two parades, begins at 9am at Poplar St. and Euclid Ave..
 Honor students lead the parade.
 This parade consists of village and visiting children, who walk, ride in decorated carriages, elaborate floats or personally decorated bicycles.
 You will see red, white, blue and lots of patriotism on this day.
 Prizes are awarded and a grand time is had by all.